Lexicon-Frontend-2024/exercise-js-api-workshop/README.md

 ## Instructions
 You will have one afternoon day 1 to make decisions, test API, plan, sketch, and if you find time start coding.
-Then you will have all of day 2 to code your application.
+Then you will have all of day 2 to code your application and before the end of the day you must send your repositories to me.
 On day 3 you will get another project on your hands that you are to review, and then present.

 ### Presentation